Société de l'assurance automobile du Québec

 All road users have a duty, especially toward more vulnerable users, to be careful and considerate when travelling on a public road.

-Drivers of road vehicles have a duty to show extra care toward more vulnerable users, such as people with reduced mobility, pedestrians and cyclists.
+Drivers of road vehicles have a duty to show extra care toward more vulnerable users, such as people with reduced mobility, pedestrians, cyclists and road workers.

 Vulnerable users, for their part, have a duty to adopt behaviours that enhance their own safety.